Is it Vision or is it Medical?

 Educating Your Patients

-To download the model form click HERE
+To download the sample form in Word format click HERE (Vision vs Medical).

 Feel free to use this form as-is, or modify it as you wish.